Black hole or Gravastar? The GW190521 case

 \begin{section}{Conclusions}

-Gravastar is a hypothetical stellar compact object alternative to a black hole.
+Gravastar is a suggested (hypothetical) stellar compact object alternative to a black hole.
+It is a kind of spherical shells, which is a stable configuration under rotation and radial perturbations \cite{Antoniou:2022vxi}.
 Until now, there is no observational way to distinguish a black hole from a gravastar.
 Thus, a possible observation of a black hole can be a possible gravastar.
-Recent observations of gravitational wave GW190521 pointed out that the theory of black holes formation is not consistent with observations, since there is a mass gap in their formation.
+Recent observations of gravitational wave GW190521 pointed out that the theory of black holes formation is not consistent with some observations, since there is a mass gap in their formation.
 From theoretical view, there is a way to avoid the pair instability effect/mass gap with gravastar formation.
-The GW190521 event could be an indication for the existence of gravastars, which might avoid the mass gap.
-This stellar configuration (gravastar) is a promising candidate to complete the puzzle or to replace black holes. \end{section}
+The GW190521 event could be an indication for the existence of gravastars, or spherical shells which might avoid the mass gap.
+This stellar configuration (gravastar) is a promising candidate to explain the observations and to complete the puzzle. \end{section}